 - You’re willing to spend the time developing the campaign and then drumming up support for it.

 - You have a few early investors that are willing to get your campaign started.

 Business Credit Cards

-These are the same as personal credit cards and are mostly used by businesses for convenience or short term cash flow requirements.
+These are the same as personal credit cards.
+They provide a line of credit mostly used by businesses for convenience or short term cash flow requirements.
 They often also come with a range of benefits.

-These products can be helpful for restaurants to ease cash flow issues and act as a backup plan in case of emergencies.
+These products can help restaurant owners ease cash flow issues and act as a backup lines of credit in case of emergencies.

-Credit cards can be very expensive if you need to make a bank transfer or take out cash, so they’re most suitable for expenses where credit cards are accepted.
+Credit cards can be very expensive if you need to make a bank transfer or take out cash, but they can be a suitable form of business loan where credit cards are accepted.

 - Generally quick application process.

-- Help with short term cash flow issues.
+- Line of credit for short term cash flow issues.

 - Generally no need for personal guarantees or security.

 - High-interest rates, especially for bank transfers and cash.